imacrayon/alpine-ajax/docs/reference.md

 ## x-arrange

-Use `x-arrange` to control how targeted elements will handle incoming AJAX elements.
-By default, incoming elements will `replace` the target element, instead you can choose one of the 7 other options for arranging content:
+Use `x-arrange` to control how targeted elements will handle incoming AJAX content.
+By default, incoming content will `replace` a targeted element, instead you can choose one of the 7 other options for arranging content:

 <div class="table">
 <table>